 Entries will be judged against the following criteria:

-- How well designed, creative, innovative and engaging is the entry?
+- Is the entry well designed, creative, innovative and engaging?

 - Is it visually striking and memorable?